BILL Holdings, Inc. research snapshot

 Business essence

 BILL gets paid when SMBs use its platform to send invoices, approve expenses, make payments, and sync transactions with accounting software.
-The core customer job is reducing the manual work of back-office financial operations.
+The core customer job is reducing the manual work of back-office financial operations, and BILL is increasingly selling AI agents that automate those workflows.

 Moat

-The moat comes from SMB workflow habits, integration with accounting systems like QuickBooks and Xero, payment rails relationships, and the time cost of switching to a new financial operations platform.
-The moat is improving as BILL adds more modules, but Intuit QuickBooks has a deeper SMB distribution channel.
+The moat comes from SMB workflow habits, integration with accounting systems like QuickBooks and Xero, payment rails relationships, a network of about 8.3 million members, and the time cost of switching to a new financial operations platform.
+Intuit QuickBooks has a deeper SMB distribution channel and remains the biggest competitor.

 Munger risk inversion